Flamenco/stackeditpro/Grav Connector.md

 * You Grav website will be downloaded to a top level folder with the site's host name.

 ## Make Changes In Your Workspace
-You can add new folders, subfolders, and template files.
-If you need to delete a file or folder, you must do that on the Grav site directly.
+You can add new folders, subfolders, and template files to StackEditPro.
+If you need to delete, move a file or folder, you must do that on the Grav site directly.

 ## View A Difference Report
 The report show what has been added, removed, and modified.